yasharmansouri/SQL-for-Data-Science/Advanced SQL for Query Tuning and Performance Optimization.md

       - Suitable when data logically groups into subgroups.
       - Queries are often done on subgroups
       - Good option when data is not so date/time oriented
-    - Hash Partitioning (WITH): The partition key value is an input tool function that computes a value that decides which partiion should store the row.
-The partition key is not used directly, but instead in PostgreSQL, modulus division is applied to the partion key to compute a value that is based on the number of the partitions.
+    - Hash Partitioning (WITH): The partition key value is an input tool function that computes a value that decides which partition should store the row.
+The partition key is not used directly, but instead in PostgreSQL, modulus division is applied to the partition key to compute a value that is based on the number of the partitions.
       - Useful when data does not fall into subgroups
       - When we want even distribution among partition